grantj-re3/HandyIctDoco/rss/README.md

 Bookmarks related to technical aspects of RSS including:
 - the specification
-- how to create an XML feed with just a text editor
+- how to create an RSS feed with just a text editor
 - where to find RSS icons

 ## RSS Specification and other information

-Specifications
+Specifications, validators and other resources
 - http://www.rss-specifications.com/
 - http://www.rss-specifications.com/rss-specifications.htm
 - http://www.rss-specifications.com/feed-validators.htm